Tuesday, August 25, 2009

 Another possible connection is that the law of not favoring the son of the beloved wife over the son of the hated wife reminds us of the case of Yaakov, Rahel, Leah, Yosef and Reuven, and 21:17 uses the same language, reshit ono, as in Bereshit 49:3 when referring to Reuven.
 Also, both Rahel (Bereshit 29:17) and Yosef (Bereshit 39:6) are described as yefat toar, the same description as the captive woman, 21:11.
 Thus, the law of the captured woman could lead to an association with Rahel and Yosef, which would connect to the sons of beloved and hated wives, the law of 21:15-17.

 The next law, 21:18-21, records the law of the disobedient son.
 Rofe notes that this section begins the same way as the previous section, "if a man has."
 Heinemann notes that this law also refers to the household, and more specifically, both laws relate to sons.
-Also, within this law, 21:19 uses the word ve-tafsu, and this same word is used in the section on war, 20:19, le-tafsah
+Some connections with the laws in the previous war section is that 21:19,20 refer to the ziknei iro, and 21:3,4,6, (also with some difference 21:2) by the law of eglah arufa, has the same phrase ziknei ha-ir, and mikirbecha is in 21:21 and 21:9.
+Also, 21:19 has the word ve-tafsu, and this same word appears in 20:19, le-tafsah.
+Going further back, 21:21 records the phrase u-bearta hara mikirbecha, and this appears in 19:19 (19:13 in a shortened version) also in 17:7 (17:12 again in a shortened version).
+Also, the phrase yishmioo ve-yiraoo in 21:21 appears in 19:20.

 The next law, 22:1-4, is that one cannot ignore another person's animals if they are lost or have fallen on the road.
 Heinemann suggests that the placement of this law is that after the Torah discusses a person's household it discusses his possessions.
 Rofe suggests that the connection is due to the word used by the disobedient son, swr, and the word used by the animal, ndh, which are used as synonyms in Devarim in reference to idolatry, see 4:19 and 11:15.
 Maybe the connection is due to the word "ignore," that just like one cannot ignore another person's animals but must return it (22:1,3,4), so too a person cannot ignore the body that was hanged but it must be buried, even if people want to let the body hang as a way of venting their anger at the deceased.
 Furthermore, the criminal was hanged, which means a person has fallen down and corresponds to finding an animal that fell down on the road, 22:4.